Q: Is the UCSF Event Calendar a custom-built platform?

 While anyone can use the calendar and register for events, only those with valid ucsf.edu email addresses may submit events.
 Valid emails from UCSF-affiliated groups, such as CHORI and Gladstone Institutes, also may submit events.

 Q: What types of events are appropriate for the calendar?

-A: Approved events must be hosted by, sponsored by, or physically located at UCSF.
+Approved events must be hosted by, sponsored by, or physically located at UCSF, or hosted by or sponsored by the University of California.
 In the interest of keeping the calendar relevant and useful to our community, events that have no affiliation to UCSF, or that have only a minor UCSF affiliation (i.e. off-site conference that includes a UCSF speaker) will not be approved.

 Q: How do I submit an event?

 First, register for a UCSF Events Calendar account, using your MyAccess credentials by clicking “Login” at the top-right corner of the homepage.
 Once you’re logged in, click the “Submit an Event” blue button and fill out all relevant information for your event.

 Once submitted, the event must be approved by the Calendar Administrator, who will then publish it to the calendar.
 This process normally takes 1-2 business days.

 Q: I have many events that I need to add to the Calendar.
 Is there a way to bulk upload events?

 Yes.
 Email firstname.lastname@example.org to receive a .csv file, where you can add information for multiple events.
 The Calendar Administrator will import your .csv file to the Calendar.

 Q: How do I handle an event that's online, such as a webinar?